vonder-thailand/omise-poc/README.md

   - listRefunds
   - retrieveRefund

+- Schedules = subscription pay plan

+### POC Later

 - Source = pay with custom payment method like internet banking or promptpay (Cont.)

-- Transfer = move money hold in omise account to your real account
+- Transfer = move money hold in omise account to your real account do it manually

 Ex 1: Token -> Charge -> Transfer // get money

+- Link = generate link to pay

+- Disputes = when reverse charge state change to disputes

+- Event = can list all event happen in account

+- Transactions = list all transactions

+- Recipients = add multiple account to get money